Music in advertising: History

 Since the late 1920s, music has been a fundamental part of advertising.
 In the earliest adverts, companies would use jingles and specially composed songs to explicitly promote the product being advertised.
-In 1926, the first radio jingle was by the “Wheatles”, encouraging the audience to listen to Wheatles.
+In 1926, the first radio jingle was for Wheaties cereal, encouraging the audience to try Wheaties.
 As businesses started to become aware of the influence of music on consumers in advertising, a major emphasis on music in commercial services started to play an important part in the creation of consumer attitudes and associations towards the advertised product and brand.

 In 1934, "Muzak", which is best known as the leader in business music, was founded.
-“Muzak” is a company brand of background music played in retail stores and other companies.
-In 1944, the first television commercial jingle “Chiquita Banana”, was broadcast across movie theaters.
+"Muzak" is a company brand of background music played in retail stores and other companies.
+In 1944, the first television commercial jingle "Chiquita Banana", was broadcast across movie theaters.
 The jingle is described as catchy and informed the audience in various ways they can consume a banana.
-In the 1970s, Ronnie Bond, a jingle writer, created popular jingles such as Brank Flake's “Tasty Tasty, very very tasty” and Coco Pops’ “I'd rather have a bowl of Coco Pops.”
+In the 1970s, Ronnie Bond, a jingle writer, created popular jingles such as Brank Flake's "Tasty Tasty, very very tasty" and Coco Pops' "I'd rather have a bowl of Coco Pops."
 In the 1980s, children became the targeted audience for advertisers, advertising children's toys during cartoons.
-Up until 1985, the movement of the “jingle” ended, advertisers shifted to more developed and structured full-fledged songs for advertisement.
+Up until 1985, the movement of the "jingle" ended, advertisers shifted to more developed and structured full-fledged songs for advertisement.
 In the 1990s, now television breaks have extended 12–15 minutes per an hour-long program.
-Eventually, in the 21-century “jingles” made a comeback because jingles are catchy, causing the audience to associate the jingle with the product being advertised.
+Eventually, in the 21st century "jingles" made a comeback because jingles are catchy, causing the audience to associate the jingle with the product being advertised.
 Over the years, the use of music in advertising has not changed dramatically, it has just become more modernized and influenced by society's needs.